alvarosanchez/easy-tesla-remote/README.md

 - Option code translator.
 - Wake up an asleep car.
 Honk its horn or flash its lights.

-This application was possible thanks to the [unofficial Tesla API documentation](https://tesla-api.timdorr.com/).
+This application is possible thanks to the [unofficial Tesla API documentation](https://tesla-api.timdorr.com/).

 # Installers